dmurfet/deeplinearlogic/README.md

 	- Noise?
 	- Curriculum learning?
 - **Various**
-    - Train on `N = 20` and test on `N > 20` length sequences (at the moment we are enumerating all sequences and then taking 1% for training and 3% for testing, but it would be better for larger `N` to just sample what we need?)
+    - Train on `N = 20` and test on `N > 20` length sequences.
+For sequences of length over `20` it is not feasible to construct the list of all sequences, shuffle it, and take some part, as we are currently doing.
+We need to rewrite the code to sample from the set of all sequences.
+This is also necessary if we want to increase `num_classes` (i.e. the number of symbols in our alphabet) and run on sequences of length `N = 20`
+    - Run experiments on non-binary sequences

+The next few things on my immediate TODO list:

+- **TODO track 1**
+    - Rewrite the code to sample from the set of sequences
+    - Run all models on Copy, Repeat copy and Pattern tasks on `num_classes = 2` and `N =   25`
+    - Run all models on Copy, Repeat copy and Pattern tasks on `num_classes = 3` and `N = 20`
+    - Rewrite code to allow for training on `N = 20` and test on `N > 20`
+    - Run all models on Copy, Repeat copy and Pattern tasks, training on `N = 20` and testing on `N = 30`, at `num_classes = 2` and `num_classes = 3`

+- **TODO track 2**
+    - Get TensorBoard visualisation working, analyse experiments
+    - Gradient clipping?
+    - Implement more models and harder tasks

 ## Some lessons learned